 Many students can get at least some of the training they need through free, online programs.
 Khan Academy does a good job for part of what is needed for the SAT, but they don’t have any support for the ACT.
 There are also critical gaps in what Khan offers.
 In my opinion, this is partially because they work directly with the College Board, which influences the content and methodology of the online course.
 They think very much like good high school teachers, who want students to do the questions “the right way”.
 As anyone who has rigorously researched test prep knows, there are techniques and strategies to do well on multiple-choice tests that are uncomfortable for teachers to offer to students.
 They have no long-term educational value and only serve to get better test scores.
 But for many students, they are essential to getting the scores they need for entrance into select colleges and maximizing financial aid offers.
 Learning how to strategically handle multiple-choice tests is an undeniable factor in test scores.

 While some students can successfully use only free, online resources or a good test prep book, many need the support of a good tutor.
-To help defray the costs of creating the videos and running this website, I'm offering in-person tutoring services for local students and virtual tutoring for all other students.
-Rates will begin at $195 for a rigorous 3-hour, private session that for many students, will be enough to give them enough to effectively use self-study resources for the rest of their preparation.
+To help defray the costs of creating the videos and running this website, I offer in-person tutoring services for local students and virtual tutoring for all other students.
+Rates begin at $295 for a rigorous 3-hour, private session that for many students, will be enough when combined with self-study resources for the rest of their preparation.
 A complete 10-lesson, private program is $1.495 with substantial discounts available for small groups of no more than 4 students.

 If interested, please contact me via email at email@example.com.